IRT Flushing Line: Construction under the Dual Contracts

 The Dual Contracts were formalized in March 1913, specifying new lines or expansions to be built by the IRT and the Brooklyn Rapid Transit Company (BRT).
 The Dual Contracts involved opening the Steinway Tunnel as part of the new Flushing subway line.
 The route, traveling under 41st and 42nd Streets in Manhattan, was to go from Times Square through the tunnel over to Long Island City and from there continue toward Flushing.

 At Queensboro Plaza, the line met the BMT's 60th Street Tunnel, as well as a spur from the elevated IRT Second Avenue Line on the Queensboro Bridge.
 From this point east, the Flushing and Astoria Lines were built by the City of New York as part of the Dual Contracts.
 They were officially IRT lines on which the BMT held irrevocable and equal trackage rights.
 Because BMT trains were wider, and the platforms had been built for the IRT, normal BMT trains ran only to Queensboro Plaza, with a transfer to shuttles, using elevated cars, that alternated between the Astoria–Ditmars Boulevard and Flushing–Main Street terminals.
 IRT trains simply continued from the Queensboro Line and Queensboro Bridge onto the lines to Astoria and Flushing.
 The line to Flushing was originally called the Corona Line or Woodside and Corona Line before it was completed to Flushing.
+The segment of the viaduct above Queens Boulevard, from 33rd to 48th streets, was made of concrete rather than steel because it was intended to serve as a gateway to Queens.